pfunks/TCTest/test_faq.md

 ## Why are my blogs posts not making much money?

 Steemit is not a "get rich quick" scheme.
-While it is possible to post content that goes "viral" and earn a lot of rewards on a single post, that is not the norm for most authors.
+While it is possible to post content that goes "viral" and earn a lot of rewards on a single post, that is not the norm for most users.

 Most of the authors that you see earning high rewards are users that have spent a lot of time on the website building followers, making connections with other users through comments, and developing a reputation for producing high quality content.